 Buying, Selling, and Where To Operate

-- A person who buys a registered ORV must apply within 15 days from the date of purchase to transfer the Certificate of Registration to his or her name.
+- A person who buys an ORV must apply to the BMV within 45 days from the date of purchase to register the ORV.

 - Yield to all traffic.

 - Cities, towns, and counties have individual laws pertaining to ORVs.
 Check these before riding.

 - An ORV may be operated on a road or highway for a special event after obtaining a permit.